A smooth customer phone experience is much like having a warm conversation with a good friend.

 When a member of your team speaks with one of your customers, it’s the first glimpse that the customer gets of your company, and you want to be sure it’s a good one.
 In fact, the majority of customers prefer phone contact.
 Studies show that 70% of customers prefer to speak with a customer support representative by phone if the matter is urgent, and just over half of customers prefer phone contact for resolving issues.

-So, when a customer calls (which they will), it’s prime time to make an impact.
+So, when a customer calls (which they will), this is your time to make a good impressions.
+As we all know, impressions matter.
 When your teams perform well, it could result in a sale or a happy customer.
 Most of the time this builds into a loyal customer.
 Loyal customers will advocate for your brand, ultimately spreading the word about their positive experience.

 What do customers expect from a good phone experience?